 Uncoated or insufficiently protected concrete floors can break down quickly, depending on facility use.
 Floors in places such as busy warehouses and production areas tend to experience heavy loads, frequent abrasion, chemical spills and/or severe impact.
 Without the benefit of performance coatings possessing high compressive strength, the ability to withstand severe impact, abrasion and/or chemical exposure, the floor slab can suffer severe damage that’s difficult to repair.

 If caught early enough, a concrete floor with an impaired or deteriorated surface can be restored by an experienced professional epoxy flooring contractor, before the damage ends up compromising the entire slab structure.
 In addition to resin based, whole-floor resurfacers, the tool box of a skilled pro may include an economical cementitious patching product, such as FloroSurface Patch, which can be installed to full slab depth in specific areas if needed.
-Timely repair and restoration can save hundreds or thousands of dollars over the cost of replacing the entire concrete slab.
+The epoxy floor cost can be minimized with timely repair and restoration to save hundreds or thousands of dollars rather than replacing the entire concrete slab.

 However, no resinous flooring specialist, regardless of skill, can fix a concrete slab that is no longer structurally sound.

 Wood floors, depending on their age, type and construction, tend to move and flex, which is an undesirable condition for installation of typically epoxy and other resinous flooring systems.
 These relatively rigid traffic surfaces do best when applied to similarly inflexible concrete substrates.

 Polymer flooring that incorporates elastomeric resins or underlayments can help absorb movement and vibration.
 Installers should nevertheless be aware that many “wood” construction products now contain various types of glues, adhesives and other chemicals that can interfere with the proper bond of epoxy and other floor coatings.
 Therefore, careful evaluation of the wood material itself is needed.